yamini2001-hub/yamini2001-hub/README.md

--  Hi, I’m Yamini Sharma , a sophomore at NIT Hamirpur, pursuing electrical engineering.
+-  Hi, I’m Yamini Sharma , a junior at NIT Hamirpur, pursuing electrical engineering.
 -  I’m interested in bringing out an amalgamation of core fields and technological advancements so as to yield better results.
 -  I’m currently trying my hands on research projects along with technical writing.
 -  I’m looking to collaborate and work on various real life problems .